sparktsang/sparktsang.github.io/_posts/preach.md

 <!--Act I: The Death of Language - A Sermon to the Deaf-->
 But a truth kept in a cathedral is not a truth at all; it is a prayer whispered to an empty hall.
 It must be brought into the world.
 And so, I descended from my lonely summit.
 I began to preach.

-My first attempts were with fellow travelers I met on the road, souls who, like me, seemed to be searching for something.
+My first attempts were with fellow travellers I met on the road, souls who, like me, seemed to be searching for something.
 They would ask about my financial freedom, their eyes filled with a hopeful curiosity.
 It was a perfect opening.
 And yet, I would freeze.

 How could I explain?
 To tell them the truth would require me to first dismantle their entire worldview, to tell them that the very language of knowledge they spoke was flawed.
 It would require me to claim, with a straight face, that my system was to all others as a professor is to a primary school student.
 Who in their right mind would believe me?